YoungLordAce/OpenRouter-Proxy/README.md

 ### IMPORTANT:
 To change the AI settings, find the config.json file and edit the values there.
 To make changes, simply save the file.

-There 3 ways to change the AI model.
+There 3 ways to change the AI model to use.
 You can list it on JanitorAI and it will prioritise that model.
-If there is no model listed on JanitorAI, it will either use the model in the config file or whatever model you have set as default on your OpenRouter account.
-If you're not sure.
-Just leave the model blank on both config and JanitorAI and set the default model to whatever you want on your OpenRouter account.
-You can find and copy model ids from here: https://openrouter.ai/models
+If there is no model listed on JanitorAI, it will either use the model in the config file or whatever model you have set as the default on your OpenRouter account.
+If you're not sure, tust leave the model blank on both config and JanitorAI and set the default model to whatever you want on your OpenRouter account.
+If you don't have credits/don't want to pay, you'll have to use a free model.

+You can find and copy model IDs from here: https://openrouter.ai/models